jonaffrye/6lowpan/README.md

 ## Hardware testing

-For real hardware transmission and reception using the GRiSP2 board, the Robot application defined in module `robot` includes several functions:
+For real hardware transmission and reception using the GRiSP2 board, the Robot application defined in the `robot` module includes several functions:

 **`tx()`**: To performs a simple transmission to node.